How to make a chunky knit blanket DIY for beginners

 I had no idea how to hand knit a blanket, but let me tell you it is the easiest DIY I did lately, and I was done with it in an hour.

 Who doesn’t like a cozy fluffy blanket?
-They can be used while watching TV, being outside by the campfire, or decoration piece in your living room.
+They can be used while watching TV, being outside by the campfire, or decoration pieces in your living room.

 Aaand they are a perfect thoughtful gift too!